and-ols/Turtle-Crossing/README.md

 # Turtle Crossing
-A turtle crossing game simmilar to Froger
+A turtle crossing game similar to Froger